 Yes, it was tough to leave Brian and Grace for 7 days and 7 nights.
-I was good in the beginning and the distraction of my uninterrupted time with my friends, husband, and amazing scenery (oh and wine) helped, but by the time we left the Milan airport for NY I was having panic attacks that I wouldn’t get home!
-Being so far away was tough and I missed them a lot but I knew this trip was special and would probably not happen again for a very long time so I did my best to enjoy the moment and trust they were just fine (which they were thanks to our amazing parents and babysitter, Sara!).
+I was good in the beginning and the distraction of my uninterrupted time with my friends, husband, and amazing scenery (oh and wine) helped.
+But by the time we left the Milan airport for NY I was having panic attacks that I wouldn’t get home!
+Being so far away was tough and I missed them a lot but I knew this trip was special and would probably not happen again for a very long time.
+So I did my best to enjoy the moment and trust they were just fine.
+Which they were thanks to our amazing parents and babysitter, Sara!

-SO I’m going to start with Forte dei Marmi, a Tuscan seaside town directly west of Florence on the Mediterranean.
-Brian and I woke up late on Friday morning (like 11 AM late!) and wanted to take a day trip to the beach.
-We had asked the owner of our B&B La Locanda (more on that later) where we should go to the beach and he said “Forte dei Marmi of course”.
-Very upscale but so accommodating for tourists and beautiful, the best in Tuscany.
+First stop, Forte dei Marmi Italia.
+This was a Tuscan seaside town directly west of Florence on the Mediterranean.
+Brian and I woke up late on Friday morning and wanted to take a day trip to the beach.
+We had asked the owner of our B&B La Locanda (more on that later) where we should go to the beach and he said “Forte dei Marmi Italia of course”.
+Very upscale but is accommodating for tourists and beautiful, the best in Tuscany.
 So we went for it!

-We quickly learned that in order to get the most of our quick stay we would have to pay a day fee to a beach club to use their facilities.
-The beach is lined with these beach clubs, when translated actually called “bath clubs” each painted a different color with all of the umbrellas and lounge chairs to match.
-We picked the aqua one, La Perla, and were so happy with it.
-Owned by two older Italian ladies, our club welcomed us with open arms and set us up comfortably for the day.
-We parked ourselves on the most comfortable beach chairs and only got up to refill our proseccos and order prosciutto and mozzarella sandwiches.
-We walked the beach to see what the other clubs were up and you imagine a more perfect scenario with the mountains in the background and the different pastel colored beach clubs lining the beach and the sparkling Mediterranean, it was like heaven.
-I don’t think there was one other American on the beach which was kind of cool because we felt like we found an authentic spot and got a taste of how the Italians beach, and let me tell you, they do it right.
+Once on the beach we found comfortable beach chairs.
+The only time we got up was to refill our prosecco and order prosciutto and mozzarella sandwiches.
+Next, we walked the beach to see what the other clubs were up to.
+As we were walking you couldn’t imagine a more perfect scenario.
+To see the mountains in the background and the different pastel colored beach clubs lining the beach and the sparkling Mediterranean.
+It was like heaven.
+And I don’t think there was one other American on the beach which was kind of cool.
+Because we felt like we found an authentic spot and got a taste of how the Italians beach.
+Boy, let me tell you, they do it right.